Polygons inscribed in Jordan curves with prescribed edge ratios: Proofs of the main theorems

 \end{proof}

-In some respects, polygons play analogous roles to weak solutions in PDE theory.
-The lemma below indicates that sometimes one is able to regularize these weak solutions to classical ones.
+In some respects, the inscribed polygon plays an analogous role to the weak solutions in PDE theory.
+Fortunately, under certain circumstances we are able to regularize the weak solutions to classical ones.